 However, if you buy a Wild Card this covers all conservation fees.
 Therefore, depending on your planned itinerary, you may want to purchase this.

-South African Residents can buy a wild card for different clusters of National Parks but if you are not South African, you can only buy a card which includes all SansParks.
+South African Residents can buy a wild card for different clusters of National Parks but if you are not South African, you can only buy a card that includes all SansParks.

 Wild Card prices: